Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

+We improved our displacement by 3,149%.
+We completely redid our design, gave up width for height, and added a little bit of extra material at the bottom corners for support.
+Our new design is 12.86 grams with 13.3 mm of displacement.
+The stress map is mostly dark blue, if we had more time we could probably make improvements by adding support to all the corners at the base.

 ## Onshape_Assignment_Template

 ### Description

 Write your assignment description here.
 What is the purpose of this assignment?
 It should be at least a few sentences.

 ### [Onshape Link](